belovedpearl/Historic_Center_Quiz_PP2/README.md

 * For simplicity and my hope to learn more so that users can improve the game appearance to their desired choice, I have opted to use linear gradient to design the body.

 ### Font

 * Andika
-    * I believe it is a clean font for this game and its bold, its sourcr is google font.
+    * I believe it is a clean font for this game and its bold, its source is google font.
 * Sans-serif
     * This is set as a fall-back font for device that might not load google fonts and its easily available.